buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 There’s no need to reinvent the wheel and, in the spirit of reusing existing naming conventions, I’ve drawn my naming methodology from their work, adding the term ‘objects’ to explain the fundamental building blocks from which all of our user interfaces are created.

-### Objects → Elements
+### Objects → Components

-**Every element that we create for a user interface is built from smaller objects.** By learning to mentally break apart the elements we encounter – into their constituent objects – we begin to understand how they are constructed.
+**Every component that we create for a user interface is built from smaller objects.** By learning to mentally break apart the components we encounter – into their constituent objects – we begin to understand how they are constructed.

-Analysing how existing elements are built we see that **everything we see in a user interface – an element, a component or a page – is comprised of other, simpler objects**.
+Analysing how existing components are built we see that **everything we see in a user interface – a component, a pattern or a page – is comprised of other, simpler objects**.

 ![Placeholder Image](images/ch2/constructing-elements.png)

-**CAPTION: In the above example, the button element is comprised of smaller, simpler objects: a plane of colour; some typography; a circle and two lines that form an arrow.**
+**CAPTION: In the above example, the button component is comprised of smaller, simpler objects: a plane of colour; some typography; a circle and two lines that form an arrow.**

 This idea – **of building complexity from the object up** – lies at the heart of everything we do.
-Grasping it we understand that **elements – the fundamental units from which we build interfaces – are created from relatively simple objects**.
+Grasping it we understand that **components – the fundamental units from which we build interfaces – are created from relatively simple objects**.

-Understanding how the fundamental building blocks of interfaces work – at a simple, element level – helps us to develop a language of elements that we can then combine and build into complex interfaces through the creation of components and pages.
+Understanding how the fundamental building blocks of interfaces work – at a simple, component level – helps us to develop a language of components that we can then combine and build into complex interfaces through the creation of patterns and pages.

-One significant benefit of the approach of **building from the element up** is that **we’re effectively constructing a design system to ensure our interfaces are consistent** (and easier to build).
-I’ll explore design systems in the closing section of this chapter, for now, let’s acquaint ourselves with the anatomy of some further elements.
+One significant benefit of the approach of **building from the component up** is that **we’re effectively constructing a design system to ensure our interfaces are consistent** (and easier to build).
+I’ll explore design systems in the closing section of this chapter, for now, let’s acquaint ourselves with the anatomy of some further components.

-### Anatomy of an Element
+### Anatomy of a Component

 <!-- This opening paragraph needs to be rewritten.
 It feels a little too much like notes to myself at the moment. -->

-In this section, I’ll unravel a few more elements to further underline how we can re-use objects to create consistent UI elements. **I’ll also stress the importance of paying attention to the details, which are a critical component of successful UIs.** As Charles and Ray Eames famously noted:
+In this section, I’ll unravel a few more components to further underline how we can re-use objects to create consistent user interfaces. **I’ll also stress the importance of paying attention to the details, which are a critical component of successful UIs.** As Charles and Ray Eames famously noted:

 > The details are not the details; they make the product.

-By reusing a series of core objects to build your elements, **your UI benefits from a consistent and systematic approach**.
+By reusing a series of core objects to build your components, **your user interface benefits from a consistent and systematic approach**.
 By working with a core set of objects you ensure that the details take care of themselves.
-As you start to build your elements, **it’s important to put some thought into their consistency**.
+As you start to build your components, **it’s important to put some thought into their consistency**.

 User interfaces that are inconsistent are not only aesthetically poor, but they also **lead to confused and frustrated users**, which can result in even the most promising of digital products to fail.

 Consistency isn’t just about **how user interfaces look**, it’s also about **how user interfaces behave**.
-I’ll explore behaviour in depth in [Chapter 7: Animating Interfaces](https://github.com/buildingbeautifuluis/bbuis/blob/master/07-Chapter-7-Animating-Interfaces.md), so I’ll be focusing in this chapter on the look of your elements, but keep in mind behaviour – and feel – is important, too.
+I’ll explore behaviour in depth in [Chapter 7: Animating Interfaces](https://github.com/buildingbeautifuluis/bbuis/blob/master/07-Chapter-7-Animating-Interfaces.md), so I’ll be focusing in this chapter on the look of your components, but keep in mind behaviour – and feel – is important, too.

 ![Placeholder](images/ch2/a-range-of-different-elements.png)

 **CAPTION: This is a temporary image.
-It will be replaced by an image of four elements that shows how they are consistently built.
+It will be replaced by an image of four components that shows how they are consistently built.
 I’ll be highlighting: stroke widths; consistent border radius, colours, etc..
 (Show: a button, a toggle, a tag and a tool tip.)**

-As you build your elements, consider how they are consistently:
+As you build your components, consider how they are consistently:

 + aligned;
 + sized; and
 + scaled.

-It’s also import to **consider the relationships between your elements** and how they correlate to each other.
-It’s highly unlikely that your elements will exist in isolation.
-I’ll explore clustering, proximity and relationships in the next chapter, but **as you build different elements, bear in mind that they’ll be existing as part of a wider system**.
+It’s also import to **consider the relationships between your components** and how they correlate to each other.
+It’s highly unlikely that your components will exist in isolation.
+I’ll explore clustering, proximity and relationships in the next chapter, but **as you build different components, bear in mind that they’ll be existing as part of a wider system**.

 <!--